 The District provides a capped benefit, which varies based on years of service and employee classification.
 Classified employees who retire directly from the District are eligible to receive a monthly benefit up to \$325, with over 25 years of District service.
 Classified employees with 15-24 years of service receive a monthly benefit up to \$275.
 Classified employees with under 15 years of service receive a monthly benefit up to \$225.
 Management employees who retire directly from the District are eligible to receive a monthly benefit up to \$275, with over 25 years of District service.
-Management employees with 15-24 years of service receive a monthly benefit up to \$275, with over 25 years of District service.
-Management employees with 15-24 years of service receive a monthly benefit up to \$275, current retires are subject to caps ranging from \$150 per month to \$275 per month.
+Management employees with 15-24 years of service receive a monthly benefit up to \$225.
+Management employees with under 15 years of service receive a monthly benefit up to \$175.
+Current retirees are subject to caps ranging from \$150 per month to \$275 per month.
 One retiree receives the full premium.
 The District also pays the PEMHCA administrative fee.